dabeng/learn-angularjs-with-example/README.md

 Frankly, I'm a **lazy minimalist**, I **hate** the application that its features provided to the customers are **less than** the quantity of frameworks or libraries it includes.
 I love to get rid of anything I think of as ‘extra’.
 Don't waste any 1k of js framework you introduced into the apllication.Don't spend too much time in accomplishing MVC layering or data flowing, beacause we are **deveoping application** on top of framework **not inventing new framework**.

 Additionally, someone claims that angularjs **1.x is out**, AngularJS **2.0 is entirely new version**.
 It looks quite different.
-I won't use AngularJS any more, at least for now.But I want to tell you that, by the time the **web components era truly arrives**, Which framework is not going to change correspondingly?
+I want to wait and see a litte more.But I want to tell you that, by the time the **web components era truly arrives**, Which framework is not going to change correspondingly?

 So It's not big deal.
 It's **too soon to panic** on AngularJS.
 It's **our mission** and **our fate** to be prepared for change and look forward to learning what is coming around the corner.Isn't it?
 Come on, just enjoy it.